MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

  - **SharePoint**: SharePoint 2019, 2016 with latest SP.

  > [!NOTE]
- > Backup of Hyper-V VMs stored on ReFS volume is already supported with DPM 2019 RTM.
+ > Backup of Hyper-V VMs stored on ReFS volume is supported with DPM 2019 RTM.

 ## Windows Server Core support
 You can install DPM 2019 UR1 on Windows Server Core 2019 and 2016.